cerner/fhir.cerner.com/content/millennium/r4/clinical/medications/medication-request.md

 ## Create

-Create an individual MedicationRequest.
+Create an individual medication request.

     POST /MedicationRequest

-_Implementation Notes_
+_Notes_

 * Only the body fields mentioned below are supported.
-Unsupported fields will be ignored
+Unsupported fields are ignored.

 ### Authorization Types